Isner beats del Potro to reach Paris semis, Nadal withdraws

 The American was the runner-up last year and needs to win the tournament to reach the finals in London this month.

-”I’ve given myself a pretty good shot to qualify,” Isner said. ”But it’s going to be very tough.”

-Meanwhile, top-ranked Rafael Nadal pulled out with a right knee injury, and hopes to be fit to lead the London field.
+Meanwhile, top-ranked Rafael Nadal pulled out with a right knee injury, and hopes to be fit to make the London field.

 The loss ended del Potro’s hopes of reaching London.
 The Argentine needed to win to guarantee his place.